Leading a project: a few tips for smoother execution and higher team adoption

 When the leader knows they are right on a crucial topic

-To protect oneself from people trying to take advantage of someone who can’t say know
+To protect oneself from people trying to take advantage of someone who can’t say no

 • Collaborating (you and them)